nzigen/TwoLevelCache/README.md

 ## Usage

-You can make an effective PNG cache with downloader as following:
+You can make an effective PNG cache with downloader as follows:

 ```swift
 let cache = try!
 TwoLevelCache<UIImage>("effective-png-cache")